 Please note that some links in this article are affiliate links, which means if you make a purchase we make a small commission at no extra cost to you.
 This money is used to support this website and cover the costs of keeping it online and free to access!

-Like this Moalboal travel guide?
+Like this travel guide to Moalboal, Cebu?
 Pin it!